XOR-LIFE/node-production/README.md

 <br>

-First, you need to know that NGINX Open Source is available in two versions (According to NGINX):
+First, you need to know that NGINX Open Source is available in two versions (Following description is according to NGINX):

 * **Mainline** – Includes the latest features and bug fixes and is always up to date.
 It is reliable, but it may include some experimental modules, and it may also have some number of new bugs.
 * **Stable** – Doesn’t include all of the latest features, but has critical bug fixes that are always backported to the mainline version.
 We recommend the stable version for production servers.